kYangLi/airss4vasp/README.md

 The first mode will geneate all structure first, and then use `COACH` to pick up each of them to relax.
 Under this mode, it cannot promise the `RES-POOL` has the same number of structure as `POSCAR-POOL`.
 And the structure generation will processed on the task submit node, some of the computational cluster may forbidden that.

 The second mode will generate structures one by one during the relaxzation in each `COACH`.
-The mode can promise the `POSCAR-POOL` and `RES-POOL` has the same number of structures, and structure generation will also processed on calculation nodes.
+This mode can promise the `POSCAR-POOL` and `RES-POOL` has the same number of structures, and structure generation will also processed on calculation nodes.

 ### Process Check